davidquarel/davidquarel.github.io/_posts/2024-02-04-Do-the-thing.md

 There's a few reasons that I tell myself.
 I leave it to you to decide which are genuine, and which are post-hoc rationalisations.

 1. It's fun!
-That's sufficient justification alone.
+That's sufficient justification alone for a lot of actions.
 2. It's worth some signalling points to write down a list of achievements and put it on a website[^meta].
 3. Having a list of things that I did helps to remind myself that I am making forward progress when it feels like I'm not.
 4. I want to stop past-me from making the mistakes he made (mostly a function of poor trade-offs between exploration (not enough) and exploitation (too much)).
 Can't do much about that.
 Maybe someone else can learn from the things I should have done earlier, and crib from my list to avoid learning it the hard way.